LourensT/ScannedPDFtoEPUB/README.md

 2. Install pandoc
     1. download the amd64 .deb from https://github.com/jgm/pandoc/releases/
     2. `sudo dpkg -i $DEB` where `$DEB` is the downloaded file
-3. Set environemnt variable `OPENAI_API_KEY` to your OpenAI API key
+3. Set `.env` with `OPENAI_API_KEY=yourkey`

+## Usage
+Run the `run.sh` script with the path to the pdf as the first argument

+`source run.sh path/to/pdf`

-## Later
+## To Do
-- [ ] Make "expensive" option which uses OpenAI API for all OCR.
-Will likely be a step better.
+- [ ] Restructure repo

+- [ ] Progress bar
+    - [ ] Parallelize OCR and OpenAI API.
+- [ ] Improve chunk splitting
-- [ ] should have some sort of progress bar
+    - [ ] Currently chunks split at the line, should split at the page.
     - [ ] Overlapping chunks, and how to handle them.
+- [ ] Better book metadata (author, title, etc)
+    * You can use calibre for this too
 - [ ] Image support

-- [ ] Footnote support (works already, unless split between chunks)
-- [ ] Table support
+- [ ] Alternative "expensive" approach  which uses OpenAI API for all OCR.
+Will likely be a step function in performance.
+    * How much more expensive is this really?
+Seems to be about 0.003 cents for a 1000x600 image. https://openai.com/api/pricing/
+    * This would have many benefits:
+        * Tables probably
+        * Footnotes would work better
+        * Equations probably